Inter-Slice Mobility Management in 5G: Motivations, Standard Principles, Challenges and Research Directions: Inter-Slice Switching in 3GPP SBA - Standard Principles

 \section{Inter-Slice Switching in 3GPP SBA - Standard Principles}

-A network slice, according to 3GPP, is a logical network which has specific network characteristics and capabilities.
-It is essentially a set of virtual/logical network functions (NFs) which run on top of network resources such as compute, storage and networking.
-These NFs may be slice-specific, or shared among slices.
-The AMF (Access and Mobility Management Function) is a prominent such example, among other NFs, as shown in Figure \ref{fig: 3gppNetSlicingArch}.
+A network slice, according to 3GPP, is a logical network with specific network characteristics and capabilities.
+It is essentially a set of virtual/logical network functions (NFs) that run on top of network resources such as compute, storage, and networking.
+These NFs can be overarching (e.g., NSSF), slice-specific (e.g., SMF/UPF), or shared among slices.
+Some NFs, however, can be deployed flexibly either as slice-specific or shared, depending on deployment needs.
+The AMF is a prominent such example as shown in Fig. \ref{fig: 3gppNetSlicingArch}.
+In addition, instances of some other NFs, such as UDM/UDR, can possibly exist simultaneously as overarching, slice-specific, as well as shared.

-In order to communicate over a slice, a UE first requires to register itself with the slice.
-For this purpose, the UE carries out a ``Registration" process with the AMF.
+In order to communicate over a slice, it is required that a UE first registers itself with the slice.
+For this purpose, the UE carries out a Registration procedure with the AMF.
 The AMF, in addition to Registration Management, is also responsible for access control and mobility management for UE.
 After successfully registering with the slice, the UE can establish a session with a Data Network (DN) through this slice.
-The traffic exchange between the UE and DN is in the form of PDUs (Protocol Data Units) and the communication session among them is termed as a PDU session.
-The UE can request Session Management Function (SMF) for the PDU session establishment (as well as the PDU session release when required).
-Apart from UE's session management, SMF also configures and controls the User Plane Functions (UPFs), which are the data plane entities at the core network where the actual traffic routing and forwarding takes place.
-Some other prominent NFs, as shown in Figure \ref{fig: 3gppNetSlicingArch} are defined in Table \ref{tab: NFsDescription}.
+The traffic exchange between the UE and DN is in the form of PDUs (Protocol Data Units), and the communication session among them is termed as a PDU session.
+A PDU session can be of type IP, Ethernet, or Unstructured, to support requirements of different service types (or use cases) \cite{23501}.
+The UE sends a request to Session Management Function (SMF) for PDU session establishment (as well as PDU session release when required).
+Apart from UE's session management, SMF also configures and controls the User Plane Functions (UPFs).
+A UPF is the data plane entity at the core network where the actual traffic routing and forwarding takes place.
+The role of other NFs in inter-slice switching, as shown in Fig. \ref{fig: 3gppNetSlicingArch}, is described later in the following sections.